Landlord Insurance Salem Oregon: What Property Owners Need (2026)

 One More Thing Salem Landlords Should Know

 Oregon gives you a useful tool that a lot of landlords don’t know about.
-Under ORS 90.222, you can require your tenants to carry renters insurance as a condition of the lease — as long as it’s spelled out in writing.
+Under ORS 90.222, you can require your tenants to carry renters insurance.
+It just needs to be spelled out in the lease.

 Talk to a Salem Agent Who Knows Rental Properties

 If you’ve got a rental property and you’re not sure what’s covered, that’s worth a conversation.
-Even if you just want someone to look at your current policy and tell you whether it’s the right one.
+Even if you just want someone to look at your current policy.
+We can tell you whether it’s the right one.

-Christian Sammons, State Farm Insurance Agent, has been helping Salem-area property owners sort this out for over 24 years.
-His team is at the Hayesville Business Center on Portland Road.
+Christian Sammons, State Farm Insurance Agent, has helped Salem-area property owners sort this out for over 24 years.
+His team works at the Hayesville Business Center on Portland Road.
 And they’ll give you a straight answer on what you actually need — no pressure, no runaround.

 Give them a call at (503) 390-5343.